dbierer/php-class-notes/zf-level-1-jun-2019.md

 * file:///D:/Repos/ZF-Level-1/Course_Materials/index.html#/9/41: missing the table name: s/be the 1st argument to the TableGateway contructor (see example just below): `class UserTableGateway extends TableGateway {` ...  `public function __construct($tableName, Adapter $adapter, AbstractFeature $feature = null,ResultSetInterface $resultSet = null, Sql $sql = null)`
 * file:///D:/Repos/ZF-Level-1/Course_Materials/index.html#/9/52: `$rowset = $userTableGateway->selectWith($where);` s/be `$rowset = $userTableGateway->selectWith($select);`
 * Database Lab:
+  * Some images referenced in the Online Market database are missing from the `images` folders:
+    * copy from `onlinemarket.work/public/images` folder in this repo
+    * also need to restore the `listings` table from `onlinemarket.work/data/sql/listings.sql` in this repo to get references to the remaining images
   * Step 4 - Define Adapter Factory: "Build an adapter factory called "Primary" in Model\Adapter\Factory" ... then in step 5 we were asked to a add a new service as follows: `'factories' => [ 'model-primary-adapter' => Adapter\Factory\PrimaryFactory::class],`.
 I think in step 4 the adapter factory should be called `PrimaryFactory`.
   * Step 5 Add Config Parameters: s/be `zfcourse` instead of `onlinemarket` in this config:
 ```